 The San Jacinto-Tizate field is located in the vicinity of several young to active volcanoes that make up part of the Maribios range, a chain of volcanic mountains in northwestern Nicaragua.
 The volcanoes, like essentially all of the principal volcanoes of Central America, are created by the subduction of one tectonic plate (the Cocos plate) under another (the Caribbean plate) near the Pacific coast of Central America.
 The volcanoes of western Nicaragua differ from the majority of the other Central American volcanoes in an important respect: they occur within the Nicaraguan Depression, a major topographic and tectonic feature that extends the length of western Nicaragua and is evidenced by Lake Managua, Lake Nicaragua and other low-lying areas.
 The depression has been interpreted as a half-graben (a zone of structural subsidence) that is bounded on its southwest side by steeply dipping faults.

-In the past several years, work has been undertaken to increase the production and injection capacity of the field in order to accommodate the planned expansion of generation capacity for development of the Phase I San Jacinto Project and beyond.
+In the past several years, work has been undertaken to increase the production and injection capacity of the field in order to accommodate the planned expansion of generation capacity for development of the Phase I and Phase II expansions of the San Jacinto Project and beyond.
 This work has included a comprehensive geoelectrical survey of the concession area using magnetotelluric resistivity methods, additional integrated evaluation of the resource (including conceptual and numerical modeling of the reservoir), and beginning in 2007, the drilling of additional deep, commercial-diameter wells.

 Downhole surveys and discharge tests were conducted as part of the technical due diligence study undertaken by Comisión Federal de Electricidad in 2001 and SKM for Tarma and Investment and Technical Management Limited ("ITM") in 2001.
 These included pressure and temperature runs in wells SJ-3, 4, 5 and 6 and discharge tests with chemical sampling on wells SJ-5 and SJ-6.
 The collected data were then used in conjunction with the earlier data to verify the resource characteristics.